electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/drivingassistance/exitwarning/_index.md

 ---
-title: Exit warning
+title: Audi e-tron exit warning
 linktitle: Exit warning
-description: Exit warning improves safety in city traffic.
+description: Audi e-tron can be delivered with exit warning.
+Exit warning improves safety in city traffic.
 If the car has come to a stop and other vehicles or bicyclists classified as critical are approaching from the rear, the system warns passengers not to open the doors.
 weight: 1
 ---